kratman/VibCI/README.md

 #### Keywords

 Basis: There are two options for the basis keyword (product,progression).
-A product basis is a large basis set containing all combinations of states up to the maximum number of quanta in each mode.
+A product basis is a large basis set containing all possible combinations of states up to the maximum number of quanta in each mode.
 Progression basis sets are small and assume that there are 1D modes combined with a Franck-Condon progression in a low frequency mode.
 A progression basis is useful for simple models where only a small number of combination bands are important.

 Prog_mode: The prog_mode keyword needs two values (pmode,pquanta).
 The value of pmode is the integer ID of the low-frequency mode used in the progression.
-The value of pquanta is the number of quanta to include in the progressions.
+The value of pquanta is the number of quanta to include in the each of the progressions.

-Mixed_modes: The mixed_modes keyword takes the number of modes that have a progression (Np) followed by a list of integer IDs for the modes.
+Mixed_modes: The mixed_modes keyword takes the number of modes that have a progression (Np) followed by a list of the integer IDs for the modes.

 Broadening: There are two types of line shapes in LOVCI (Lorentzian,Gaussian).
-Both types of line shapes require a line width, the resolution for printing the spectrum, and a maximum frequency for the final spectrum (cutoff).
+Both types of line shapes require a line width, the resolution of the spectrum, and a maximum frequency for the spectrum (cutoff).

-Modes: The keyword needs the total number of vibrational modes (Nm), followed by the properties of each mode.
-Every mode should be labeled with an integer ID, a frequency (cm^-1), the maximum number of quanta in the basis set, and the intensity.
+Modes: The keyword needs the total number of active vibrational modes (Nm), followed by the properties of each mode.
+Every mode is given an integer ID, a frequency (cm^-1), the maximum number of quanta in the basis set, and the intensity.
 The modes are labeled from 0 to (Nm-1).

-Spectator_modes: The input for the (Ns) spectator modes is nearly the same as the input for active modes.
+Spectator_modes: Spectator modes appear in the vibrational spectrum and contribute to the zero-point energy, but are not included in the VCI basis set.
+The input for the (Ns) spectator modes is nearly the same as the input for the active modes.
 The spectators are labeled from (Nm) to (Nm+Ns+1).
 Since spectator modes are not included in the basis set, there is no need to specify the number of quanta.

-Force_constants: The (Nfc) anharmonic force constants are defined by the total power of the modes (cubic=3,quartic=4,etc), the list of integer IDs for the modes, and the value of the force constant.
+Force_constants: The (Nfc) anharmonic force constants are defined by the total power of the modes (quadratic=2,cubic=3,quartic=4,etc), the list of integer IDs for the modes, and the value of the force constant.
 The list of modes can be given in any order and the force constants can include any positive power.
-The values of the force constants (cm^-1) are the same as those given in the output of common QM packages (e.g. Gaussian, GAMESS).
+The values of the force constants (in cm^-1) are the same as those given in the output of common QM packages (e.g. Gaussian, GAMESS).

 ### Theory: Vibrational Configuration Interaction